micku7zu/QuickCursor/FAQ.md

 <a href="#the-application-is-stopped-after-some-time">3.
 The application is stopped after some time</a>

+<a href="#the-click-doesnt-work-on-samsung">4.
+The click doesn't work on Samsung</a>

-<a href="#chrome-tab-switcher-changes-to-list">4.
+<a href="#chrome-tab-switcher-changes-to-list">5.
 Chrome tab switcher changes to list</a>

-<a href="#google-chrome-ui-changes-when-quick-cursor-is-enabled">5.
+<a href="#google-chrome-ui-changes-when-quick-cursor-is-enabled">6.
 Google Chrome UI changes when Quick Cursor is enabled</a>

 ---